Azure/azure-migrate-export/README.md

 This repository contains the Azure Migrate Export utility package that uses Azure Migrate's discovery and assessment information from and already deployed Azure Migrate project to generate a cohesive presentation for executives.

 ## Release
-The following table consists of the link to latest release of the Azure Migrate Export utility
+The following table consists of the link to latest release of the Azure Migrate Export utility.

 Description          | Release Link | Download Link
 ---------------------|--------------|--------------